Khalil Bader: Club career

+Nejmeh

 Bader was loaned out to Chabab Ghazieh by Nejmeh for the 2018–19 Lebanese Premier League.
 He finished the season as his team's top scorer, with six goals and five assists.

 In September 2019, Nejmeh renewed Bader's contract for an additional three years.
 In July 2020, Nejmeh officials confirmed that they had rejected an offer for Bader by Tunisian club ES Métlaoui.

+On 11 February 2023, Bader scored a hat-trick to help Nejmeh beat Shabab Sahel 4–1 in the 2022–23 Lebanese Premier League.
+Following extensive negotiations, on 6 June 2023, Nejmeh renewed Bader's contract for three years.

+Manama and Al-Yarmouk

+In August 2024, Bader joined Manama in the Bahraini Premier League.
+He moved to Al-Yarmouk in Kuwait in December, after only four months.

 International career

 In 2019, Bader was called up to play for the Lebanon national under-23 team.
 He made his senior debut for the Lebanon national team on 19 November 2022, as a substitute in a 2–0 friendly defeat to Kuwait in Dubai, United Arab Emirates.

-Personal life
+On 22 June 2023, Bader scored his first international goal for Lebanon, in a 2–0 win against Bangladesh in the 2023 SAFF Championship.

+Style of play

 Bader was noted as one of Lebanon's most promising talents in his youth.
+He is a versatile forward who can also play as a winger.